 Lt.
 Col. Dan Javorsek, program manager at the Defense Advanced Research Projects Agency’s Strategic Technology Office, said at a Noblis event that DARPA needs to incorporate operational understanding in technology development, FEDSCOOP reported Thursday.

-Download an overview of Noblis’ Autonomy at Scale challenge discussing sensors; position, navigation and timing; machine learning in transportation civilian services; low-latency connectivity; surface transportation; air transportation; autonomous space systems; adversarial environments; cyber security; and interoperability.
+Download Noblis’ Autonomy at Scale report discussing sensors; position, navigation and timing; machine learning in transportation civilian services; low-latency connectivity; surface transportation; air transportation; autonomous space systems; adversarial environments; cyber security; and interoperability.